 You know all those small portable tools that you unfold to reveal its many benefits, that’s what a multi-tool is.
 You have those little screw drivers, spanners and other tightening and loosening tools all in one little package.

 If you use modern suspensions, then you know that they both require air shocks.
 This is why you would need to go on that trip with a shock pump.
 You can just park by the trails to make some adjustments along the way.

 Don’t get confused by the name.
 It is called a hydration pack primary because it’s where you keep your water bottle or drink.
 It is a good option because it has an attached straw from which you can drink on the move without having to stop on the way.
 It is usually a backpack built for convenience so it doesn’t get in the way of your ride.

 In addition, the repair kit can also be kept in the hydration pack.
 Make sure you get the one that has enough room, but not too big as to cause discomfort.
 Snacks and any other kind of nutrition can fit into your hydration pack as well so you don’t have to worry about having an attached pouch on your bike.

 4. Cash or ATM/Credit Card:

 You actually never know when you’d need a few bucks on the road.
-It is always better to carry cash though, especially if you’re going to make only a little purchases.
-Most stores have minimum limits for credit card or ATM purchases, so take some light cash with you, preferably 1 dollar bills.
+It is always better to carry cash though, especially if you’re going to make only a little purchase.
+Most stores have minimum limits for a credit card or ATM purchases, so take some light cash with you, preferably 1 dollar bills.

 This can help you get some extra water, drink or even snacks.
 You might also need to make emergency repairs on your bicycle and could need more than just a few dollar bills.
 That is why you should always be with your card.
-You definitely don’t want to be stranded mid way in your bicycle ride because that can make the whole experience go awry.
+You definitely don’t want to be stranded midway in your bicycle ride because that can make the whole experience go awry.
 Having your cash or card is definitely on our list of 7 essential items to take with you on a bicycle ride.